telerik/xaml-docs/controls/radlayoutcontrol/getting-started/getting-started.md

 * [Enable Edit Mode](#enable-edit-mode)
 * [Code Example](#code-example)

+> The figures in the RadLayoutControl help documentation are showing the control with the __Windows8 theme__ applied.
+You can see how to set a theme in the [Setting a Theme]({%slug styling-apperance-implicit-styles-overview%}) help article.

 ## Assembly References

 In order to use the __RadLayoutControl__ component, you will need to add references to the following assemblies: